May 24, 2010

 Maygoo Polow-Khuzestani - Southern Iranian Spicy Shrimp & Rice

-My earliest memories of food involving shrimp goes back to my childhood in the city of Bandar Mah-Shahr, meaning the "port-city of the moon," located in the southwestern region of Khuzestan.
-I don't remember much about how the town looked like and what life was like outside of our home.
-However, I remember some of the food my mother made using the local shrimp, such as the the shrimp and herb stew (ghalieh maygoo), a simple spicy sauteed shrimp dish which I make frequently.
-Then there were these tin containers in our kitchen filled with large, salted shrimps.
-Those shrimps wouldn't get to be cooked and served for we liked to eat them as a snacks; removing the heads, tails and the shells one by one before eating them, which was a messy but fun thing to do at the time!
+My earliest memories of shrimp go back to my childhood in Bandar Mah-Shahr, the port-city of the moon, a coastal town in the southwestern region of Khuzestan.
+I don't recall much about what the town looked like and what life was like beyond the walls of our home, but I vividly remember the food my mother cooked using the local shrimp.
+There was ghalieh maygoo, the fragrant shrimp and herb stew, and a simple spicy sauteed shrimp dish, which I still make often.
+And then there were these tin containers in our kitchen filled with large, salted shrimps.
+Those were never destined for the pot; we ate them as snacks, pulling off the heads, tails, and shells one by one, messy work, but such fun at the time.

-Seafood is an integral part of the Khuzestani cuisine.
-Although, Iranian cuisine in general is neither hot nor spicy, many Khuzestani meals are rather hot and heavily spiced.
-Naturally, this varies from town to town and household to household, depending on individual tastes.
-For instance, even though I grew up with spicy food I rarely ever cook or eat spicy or hot foods, and when a recipe calls for hot peppers I usually only use a little bit of red pepper flakes for that additional zest.
-Therefore, if you prefer, add some extra cayenne pepper during marination of the shrimp.
+Seafood is an essential part of the Khuzestani cuisine.
+And while Iranian cooking as a whole is neither hot nor particularly spicy, many dishes from Khuzestan are boldly seasoned.
+Of course, this varies from town to town and from one household to the next, depending on personal taste.
+For example, even though I grew up eating spicy food, I now cook it only rarely; when a recipe calls for hot peppers, I usually add just a pinch of red pepper flakes for a little extra zest.
+So feel free to adjust the heat to your liking, and add more cayenne pepper when marinating the shrimp.

 Maygoo Polow - Rice with shrimp